Alfresco/tutorials/docs/contract-management/setting-up-rules.md

 # Setting up Rules

 Alfresco Rules and Actions automate a range of content centric actions.
 This automation removes the need for users to perform repeatable tasks and ensures that tasks are carried out in a timely manner, with consistency and efficiently.
-Think of Rules and Actions as a “If This That Then” tool for Content Management.
+Think of Rules and Actions as a “If This Then That” tool for Content Management.

 <br />
 <br />